Two of the most winning right-handed pitchers are now colleagues. Data reveals the similarities and differences between Kohei Arihara and Hiromi Ito

 In addition, the most innings pitched seasons in the six years to 2020 were 169 inning in 2017, but the number of seasons in 2024 was 182.2 inning and in 2025 was 175 inning, showing an increasing trend in the last two years.
 The ability to digest a large number of inning while maintaining a certain level of stability could be a big plus for The Fighters the increased burden on relievers, which led to their struggles in the final stages of the season.

-Hiromi Ito: Last season he also won the title for most strike out
+Hiromi Ito: He also won the title for most strike out last season.

-The various statistics and indicators recorded by pitcher Ito in NPB are as follows.
+The following are the various statistics and metrics that pitcher Ito recorded in NPB.

 In 2021, his rookie year, his BB rate was 3.27, but his BB rate improved over the years to 2.83 in 2022 and 2.41 in 2023; in 2024, his BB rate hit 1.99, his first single point, and in 2025, it was an outstanding 1.33.
-It is clear that he has continued to make significant progress in terms of his control over the years, including the fact that he has improved his BB rate for five consecutive years since turning pro.
+It is clear that he has continued to make significant progress in terms of his control over the years, including improving his BB rate for five consecutive years since turning pro.

 strike out In 2021, his first year as a pro, he recorded an excellent 8.69 rate, but in 2022, the following year, the rate dropped significantly to 6.48.
 However, his numbers improved every year after that, to 7.87 in 2023 and 8.22 in 2024, and in 2025, he recorded 195 strike out with 196.2 inning and a strike out rate of 8.92, close to innings pitched 's struck out number, and he made long strides, winning his first and most strike out title.